mainak33/demoSQLwCpp/README.md

 # demoSQLwCpp
 Demo of how to use the soci library with a MySQL db on an Ubuntu OS.
-This demo was inspired by this post: https://dane-bulat.medium.com/working-with-databases-in-c-an-introduction-7d6a6a78ae66
+This demo was inspired by the post: https://dane-bulat.medium.com/working-with-databases-in-c-an-introduction-7d6a6a78ae66

 ## Install prerequisites